extrange/transcription-benchmarks/README.md

 `nvidia-smi` [does not show][nvidia-smi] does not show the CUDA runtime API version (what is commonly and confusingly referred to as 'CUDA version').
 Instead, it shows the CUDA driver API of the installed driver (e.g. `535.182.01` ships with CUDA driver API `12.2` - full table [here][support matrix]).

-Pytorch ships with its own CUDA runtime API versions, which will work as long as they are [supported][CUDA compatibility] by the version of the driver.

 ### Quality Comparison

 - `Systran/faster-whisper-large-v3` translates medical terms better than `Systran/faster-whisper-large-v2`, however repetition is much more frequent.